Azure/autorest.go/README.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+# IMPORTANT NOTE

+This project uses a git submodule for dependent code.
+When cloning this repository use `git clone --recursive ...` or perform a `git submodule init ` after the project is cloned.

 # AutoRest extension configuration

 ``` yaml